sysdiglabs/terraform-aws-secure-for-cloud/use-cases/manual-org-three-way.md

-# Multi-AWS Accounts with Organizational CloudTrail and SNS with S3
+# Organizational Setup with CloudTrail, SNS, and S3

 This use case describes setting up Secure for Cloud for a multi-AWS accounts environment with the following:

-- AWS Management account with Organization CloudTrail
+- AWS Organizational Management account with CloudTrail with Amazon Simple Notification Service (SNS)
-- AWS account with Amazon Simple Notification Service (SNS) and Amazon S3 is cloud object storage
+- AWS member account with Amazon S3 cloud object storage

 This setup will provide the following [Sysdig Secure for Cloud](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/) features: